Space for artists to . . .

 Each residency works with artists from different backgrounds; with groups ranging from between 9 – 11 participants.
 Below you can read more about the ‘core ingredients’ for our residencies and an outline of a typical day at Invererne.
 For an idea of what previous residencies have looked like have a peek at our gallery or instagram pages, or read some participant responses.

-We hold two week-long residencies a year, one in spring and one in autumn.
+We hold one week-long residency a year.
 The residency fee includes return transport to Invererne from Edinburgh, food and accommodation for the week.
 Participants will be asked to take part in the running of the week, including taking care of the space and helping to cook one dinner.
 You can read more about the house; in terms of accommodation it is likely participants will share bedrooms (all rooms have single beds).

 An average day…